Orekaria/com.orekaria.groovy.executescriptfiles/README.rst

 - case 2: gives more weight to the deeper script. :code:`c21_ciPipeline` in this case

+   this is the approach that I will finally implement in a Jenkins Shared Library project

+   it is thread safe and includes a thread safe test

 - case 3: gives more weight to the main script. :code:`c30_pipeline` in this case

 GroovyScriptHelper